amouiche/qnap_mtd_resize_for_bullseye/README.md

    U-boot can also override the DTB information by using `mtdparts=....`options as parsed by https://github.com/torvalds/linux/blob/master/drivers/mtd/parsers/cmdlinepart.c

-   The kernel try use use cmdline parameters before DTB informations.
+   The kernel try use use cmdline parameters before DTB information.

    Original QNAP U-boot configuration doesn't use this method.

-**I select the "kernel boot cmdlne" solution to configure the new layout:**
+**I select the "kernel boot cmdline" solution to configure the new layout:**

 - if `/etc/flash-kernel/dtbs/`content is modified or erased for some reasons (new install ?) the u-boot setup and the kernel MTD usage will not be synchronized and the device will fail to boot.
 - cmdline only "patch/override" the MTD partitions information.
 If the original DTB file provided by Debian is updated for some reasons (driver fixes), the kernel will still continue to use those fixes.